Synternet/syntropy-devops-integrations/mqtt-mosquitto-nodejs-ansible/README.md

 `ansible_user`: Your host's SSH user

+Ensure that you have access to your VMs via SSH and that they've been added to your list of authorized keys so that Ansible has access to the VMS.

 Each VM requires Docker, Wireguard and Ansible python dependencies to be installed.
 This can be done using the `provision_hosts.yaml` playbook.

 `ansible-playbook provision_hosts.yaml -i syntropyhosts -vv`